I slept at Everest Base Camp

 Training and Acclimatization

 More acclimatization and better physical preparation for this trip really made all the difference.
 We also stayed in better lodges with better food.
-With added acclimatization.
+With added acclimatization I was feeling this trek and journey was achievable.

 I could eat well and felt so much better on the trek.
 I took Diamox on Ian’s recommendation and also had Ibuprofen with me.
-However, I only had to use Ibuprofen a few times on the trek.
+However, I only had to use Ibuprofen a few times on the trek, most to aid with sleep.

 Picking the Right Itinerary

 I breezed through the first part of the trek and enjoyed staying in Tengbouche this time round.
-The first time I was here, I had such a terrible experience.
-It was nice to feel strong in Dingbouche.
+The first time I was at this elevation, I had such a terrible experience.
+The whole day hiking into Dingbouche was a nervous about altitude sickness, but it was nice to feel strong in Dingbouche the second time around.

 My favorite part of the trek was the next day.
 The hike up Nagarjun was steep, however it was worth it.
 I never really remembered much of the trail or mountains as we were racing all the time.